Partager via

 1. The title does not request any data from the Child or Teen user.

-2. The title requests the birth date of the user and states that this is needed to verify age.
+2. The title requests the birth date of the user and states what the data will be used for.

-3. The title requests an email address for a parent so they can provide parental consent.
+3. The title requests an email address for a parent and states what the data will be used for.

 Fail Examples

-1. The title asks for data that could be used for purposes other than verifying age or acquiring consent from a parent.
+1. The title asks for data that could be used for purposes other than verifying age, acquiring parental consent or publisher account linking.